dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/configuring-dbcontext.md

 ### Constructor without parameters

-Design-time tools can discover and instantiate a `DbContext` with a constructor with no parameters, in which the `DbContextOptions` are supplied in the [`OnConfiguring`](#OnConfiguring) method.
+Design-time tools can discover and instantiate a `DbContext` with a constructor with no parameters, in which the `DbContextOptions` will be usually supplied in the [`OnConfiguring`](#OnConfiguring) method.

 ### Using dependency injection in ASP.NET Core applications

 The `DbContext` has to itself be registered as a service and any dependencies in its constructor need to be services that can be resolved from the application's dependency injection container.
-One of the dependencies will typically be the `DbContextOptions<TContext>`, which together with the `DbContext` can be registered in DI using the `AddDbContext<TContext>()` method.
+One of the dependencies will typically be the `DbContextOptions<TContext>`, which together with the `DbContext` can be registered in DI using the `AddDbContext<TContext>` method.

 This pattern also requires tools to be able to obtain an instance of the application's dependency injection container at design-time.
 Starting with EF Core 2.0 and ASP.NET Core 2.0, the recommended pattern to achieve that is to have a static `Program.BuildWebHost` method as follows: